The worth of nutrition: responsible eating

 Though not often, many a time, don’t we give in to binge eating?

-Have we not wasted food on our plate at times, instead of serving ourselves with only what we need?
+Have we not wasted food on our plates at times, instead of serving ourselves with only what we need?

 Lessons to remember from experiences